 Ordinary Causes of Kitchen Sink Leaks

-Regardless of the type of sink you buy or its materials, sink leaks can and will happen at some point.
+Regardless of the type of sink replacement you purchase, sink leaks can and will happen at some point.
 Left for too long, and you can end up with water damage that’ll cost extra to fix.
 If you suspect a water leak, schedule a sink repair or maintenance service with our team of emergency plumbers in Princeton, NJ.
 To help you diagnose a water leak, we have created a list of the types of issues that can cause a leak to develop in your kitchen.

 Corroded Valve Seat

 The valve seat in your sink connects it to your compression mechanism.
 Too much water can cause corrosion, which will lead to leaks.
-Regular cleaning can prevent this.
+To avoid an expensive sink installation project, we recommend regularly cleaning your fixture to prevent deterioration.

 Loose Water Supply Pipe Connection

 A leak under your kitchen sink can point to a water supply line problem.
 You’ll likely notice it when water starts pouring out from underneath your sink.
 We provide dependable sink installation services and are committed to finding and replacing the damaged part beneath your sink.
-Our team of plumbers will perform an inspection to confirm if the leak is caused by a damaged gasket or a loose connection.
+Our team of plumbers will perform a water line repair and inspection to confirm if the leak is caused by a damaged gasket or a loose connection.

 An O-ring holds your faucet handle in place.
 As it wears out and loosens, your faucet may begin to leak around the handle.
 If replacing it doesn’t help, contact your local plumber.